-I uploaded a preprint of my article “‘Pedagogies of cruelty’ and the patriarchal order of the nation-state: The Falsos Positivos as a paradigmatic example” which is currently under review.
+- My article “‘Pedagogies of cruelty’ and the patriarchal order of the nation-state: The Falsos Positivos as a paradigmatic example” is now out in Postcolonial Studies.